janeding/mrc_simple_filter/doc/doc_convolve_mrc.md

 In these examples, the Gaussians can be customized, although it may slow down the filtering process significantly.

-## -gauss
+### -gauss-aniso
 The -gauss argument must be followed by 3 numbers:
 ```
-   -gauss  s_x  s_y  s_z
+   -gauss-aniso  s_x  s_y  s_z
 ```
-If the "-gauss" filter is selected, the original image is convolved with the following function:
+If the "-gauss-ansi" filter is selected, the original image is convolved with the following function:
 ```
    h(x,y,z) = A*exp(-0.5 * r^2)
     where r = sqrt((x/s_x)^2 + (y/s_y)^2 + (z/s_z)^2))
 ```
-The width of the Gaussian (ie, the s_x,s_y,s_z arguments) should be specified in units of physical distance, not in voxels.
+The width of the Gaussian (ie, the s_x, s_y, s_z arguments) should be specified in units of physical distance, not in voxels.
 By default the domain of the filter is extended in each direction to a distance of 3.0 * MAX(a,b).
 (IE, thrice the width of the filter in that direction.
 This can be overridden using the "-cutoff" argument.
 See below.)
 (The A coefficient will determined automatically by normalization, ie., so that the discrete sum of h(x,y,z) over x,y,z is 1.)